fredshone/fredshone.github.io.backup/_posts/2023-07-20-skinny-xml-parsing-with-rust.md

 - Benchmark
 - Fiddling

-I've built similar stuff before but I'm pretty keen to meddle with the implementation in a systematic way.
-I'm going to hunt down something fast and skinny.

 # Problem statement

 I have a big project in mind.
 For which parsing and holding some big data structures in memory is only a tiny part.
 But a nice enough place to start.

-I am going to read a MATSim network file (an xml, typically gzip) and store it (but just the bits i need) in memory.
-Road networks are most usefully represented as (directed) graphs, where junctions are vertices/nodes and the links between them edges.
-But for starters, I'm just going to focus on link lengths.
+I am going to read a MATSim *network* file (an xml) and store it (but just the bits i need) in memory. in this case *network* is referring to transport *network*, ie roads, rail etc.

+networks are usefully represented as (directed) graphs, where junctions are vertices/nodes and the links between them edges.
+But for starters, I'm just going to focus on reading the link lengths only.

-I want to get these lengths into memory fast, but in the grandiose scheme of things, it's going to be more useful to have (i) a really fast to access data structure, and (ii) minimal memory impact.
-Fast creation of this data structure is actually just a nice to have.
+I want to get these lengths into memory fast.
+But in the grandiose scheme of things, I want to access access and potentially duplicate the data quickly.
+So it's going to be more useful to have (i) a really fast to access data structure, and (ii) minimal memory impact.

 ---
 **NOTE**

-*Fast data structure?* - I mean that I want to be able to get the length of a link as quickly as possible using the link name.
+*Fast data structure?* - I mean that, given a link id, I want to be able to get the length of that link as quickly as possible.

 ---

 # MATSim XML Format

-The input data format is a MATSim network file:
+[MATSim](https://www.matsim.org/) (Multi Agent Transport Simulation) is a big open source project.
+The full scope of which is beyond this post.
+So we just focus in on the MATSim network file format:

 ```xml
 <network>